hamdanal/rich-argparse/CONTRIBUTING.md

 the dev dependencies.
 To activate it run `. venv/bin/activate` if you are on *MacOS/Linux* and `.\venv\Scripts\activate` if you are on *Windows*.

+If you have your own virtual env management system, you can install the project with pip in editable mode with `pip install -e .`.

 ### Developing and testing
 Any change made to code base needs to pass the test suite.
 If you are fixing a bug, add a test that shows the fix.
 If you add a new feature, you have to add tests that cover all added code.